 A LARGE Swimming Bath is provided, and Swimming Instructors are attached to the College Staff.
 The Students' Swimming Club is one of the most active organisations of the College.
-For the past few years few Students have left the College unable to swim, whilst a good percentage of the Students have been successful in obtaining the various awards of the Royal Life Saving Society.
+For the past two years no resident Student has left the College unable to swim, whilst a good percentage of the Students have been successful in obtaining the Bronze Medallion of the Royal Life Saving Society.